-The 2015 annual general meeting of the shareholders of Transocean Ltd. (the "Annual General Meeting") will be held on Friday, May 15, 2015 at 5:00 p.m., Swiss Time, at the Lorzensaal Cham, Dorfplatz 3, CH-6330 Cham, Switzerland.
-Information regarding the matters to be acted upon at the meeting is set forth in the attached invitation to the Annual General Meeting and the proxy statement, which is available at www.deepwater.com/investor-relations/financial-reports.
+The 2016 annual general meeting of the shareholders (the "2016 Annual General Meeting") of Transocean Ltd. (the "Company") will be held on Thursday, May 12, 2016 at 5:00 p.m., Swiss Time, at the Lorzensaal Cham, Dorfplatz 3, CH-6330 Cham, Switzerland.
+Information regarding the matters to be acted upon at the meeting is set forth in the attached invitation to the 2016 Annual General Meeting and the proxy statement, which is available at www.deepwater.com/investor-relations/financial-reports.

-At the Annual General Meeting, we will ask you to vote on the following items:
+At the 2016 Annual General Meeting, we will ask you to vote on the following items:

-Agenda Item Description Board of Directors Recommendation 1 Approval of the 2014 Annual Report, including the Audited Consolidated Financial Statements of Transocean Ltd. for Fiscal Year 2014 and the Audited Statutory Financial Statements of Transocean Ltd. for Fiscal Year 2014 FOR 2 Discharge of the Members of the Board of Directors and Executive Management Team from Liability for Activities during Fiscal Year 2014 FOR 3 Appropriation of Available Earnings for Fiscal Year 2014 FOR 4 Distribution of a Dividend in the Amount of US \$0.60 per Outstanding Share of the Company out of the General Legal Reserves from Capital Contribution (by way of a release and allocation of general legal reserves from capital contribution to dividend reserve from capital contribution) FOR 5 Reelection of Ten Directors for a Term Extending Until Completion of the Next Annual General Meeting FOR 6 Election of the Chairman of the Board of Directors for a Term Extending Until Completion of the Next Annual General Meeting FOR 7 Election of the Members of the Compensation Committee, Each for a Term Extending Until Completion of the Next Annual General Meeting FOR 8 Reelection of the Independent Proxy for a Term Extending Until Completion of the Next Annual General Meeting FOR 9 Appointment of Ernst & Young LLP as the Company's Independent Registered Public Accounting Firm for Fiscal Year 2015 and Reelection of Ernst & Young Ltd, Zurich, as the Company's Auditor for a Further One-Year Term FOR 10 Advisory Vote to Approve Named Executive Officer Compensation FOR 11 Prospective Votes on the Maximum Compensation of the Board of Directors and the Executive Management Team FOR 12 Approval of the 2015 Long-Term Incentive Plan of Transocean Ltd. FOR
+Agenda Item Description Board of Directors Recommendation 1 Approval of the 2015 Annual Report, Including the Audited Consolidated Financial Statements of Transocean Ltd. for Fiscal Year 2015 and the Audited Statutory Financial Statements of Transocean Ltd. for Fiscal Year 2015 FOR 2 Discharge of the Members of the Board of Directors and Executive Management Team from Liability for Activities During Fiscal Year 2015 FOR 3 Appropriation of the Accumulated Loss for Fiscal Year 2015 FOR 4 Renewal of Authorized Share Capital FOR 5 Reelection of 11 Directors, Each for a Term Extending Until Completion of the Next Annual General Meeting FOR 6 Election of the Chairman of the Board of Directors for a Term Extending Until Completion of the Next Annual General Meeting FOR 7 Election of the Members of the Compensation Committee, Each for a Term Extending Until Completion of the Next Annual General Meeting FOR 8 Reelection of the Independent Proxy for a Term Extending Until Completion of the Next Annual General Meeting FOR 9 Appointment of Ernst & Young LLP as the Company's Independent Registered Public Accounting Firm for Fiscal Year 2015 and Reelection of Ernst & Young Ltd, Zurich, as the Company's Auditor for a Further One-Year Term FOR 10 FOR 11 Prospective Votes on the Maximum Compensation of the Board of Directors and the Executive Management Team FOR

 It is important that your shares be represented and voted at the meeting, whether you plan to attend or not.
-You may vote by telephone (if you are a beneficial owner of our shares) or over the Internet, or, if you request that the proxy materials be mailed to you, by completing, signing and returning the proxy card enclosed with those materials.
+If you are a shareholder registered in our share register, you may submit voting instructions electronically over the Internet, or, if you request that the proxy materials be mailed to you, by completing, signing and returning the proxy card enclosed with those materials.
+If you hold your shares in the name of a bank, broker or other nominee, please follow the instructions provided by your bank, broker or nominee for submitting voting instructions, including whether you may submit voting instructions by mail, telephone or over the Internet.

 Under rules of the Securities and Exchange Commission ("SEC"), we have elected to provide access to our proxy materials over the Internet.
-Accordingly, we are sending a Notice of Internet Availability of Proxy Materials (the "Notice") to our shareholders registered in our share register as of the close of business on or about March 27, 2015.
+Accordingly, we are sending a Notice of Internet Availability of Proxy Materials (the "Notice") to our shareholders as of the close of business on March 18, 2016.
 All shareholders will have the ability to access the proxy materials on the website referred to in the Notice or to request to receive a printed set of the proxy materials.
 Instructions on how to access the proxy materials over the Internet or to request a printed copy may be found in the Notice.
-The Notice also instructs you on how you may submit your proxy over the Internet, by telephone or via mail.
-You will not receive a printed copy of the proxy materials unless you request one in the manner set forth in the Notice or as otherwise described in the proxy statement.
+The Notice also instructs you on how you may submit your proxy over the Internet or via mail.
+If you receive the Notice, you will not receive a printed copy of the proxy materials unless you request one in the manner set forth in the Notice or as otherwise described in the proxy statement.